E. Guigal - Côte-Rôtie La Turque 2020

 Wine rated (2025 guide) 96/100

-La Turque is majestic, with a tight, dynamic palate that's still tight, but terribly promising.
-A great wine to cellar for at least 10 years.
+The Turkish wine is majestic, with a tight, dynamic palate that is still tight but shows tremendous promise.
+A very great wine to be cellared for at least 10 years.

 Jancis Robinson